pulsar-edit/documentation/docs/developing-for-pulsar/writing-specs.md

 });
 ```

-#### Custom Matchers
+#### Custom matchers

-In addition to the Jasmine's built-in matchers, Pulsar includes the following:
+In addition to Jasmine's built-in matchers, Pulsar includes the following:

 - [jasmine-jquery](https://github.com/velesin/jasmine-jquery)
 - The `toBeInstanceOf` matcher is for the `instanceof` operator